|Conveyancing Vic Home|

 Stonnington Conveyancing is a member of the Australasian Conveyancing Group.

-The Council is the most important party in the whole process – in particular, the Planning Section of the Council.
-If you have not already done so, it is very much in your interests to talk to one of the Planning Officers in the Council and get some preliminary advice as to whether your property is potentially suitable for the proposed subdivision and costs.
-Especially if you are looking to develop one or more of the allotments, issues they will look at include amount of total area, street frontage/s available, safe access points to a public road, amount of yard-space and set-backs available to any dwellings, provision of essential services, overlooking and shadowing neighbour issues, etc, etc, etc.
+In terms of “Approvals”, the Council is the most important party in the whole process – in particular, the Subdivision Officer in the Planning Section of the relevant Council.
+If you have not already done so, it is very much in your interests to talk to the Subdivision/Planning Officers in the Council and get some preliminary advice as to whether your property is potentially suitable for the proposed subdivision and costs.
+Especially if you are looking to develop one or more of the allotments, issues they will look at include amount of total area, street frontage/s available, safe legal access points to a public road, amount of yard-space and set-backs available to any dwellings, provision of essential services, overlooking and shadowing neighbour issues, etc, etc, etc.

-If suitable in principle, and you decide to apply for a Planning Permit, the Council will send out a copy of your proposal to various other authorities (the relevant water and sewer authority, the local electricity and gas infrastructure authority, VIC Roads, Telstra, NBN, the Metropolitan Fire Brigade (or Country Fire Authority, as applicable) etc.), and possibly neighbours for comment.
+If suitable in principle, and you decide to apply for a Planning Permit, the Council will send out a copy of your proposal to various other Authorities (the relevant water and sewer authority, the local electricity and gas infrastructure authority, VIC Roads, Telstra, NBN, the Metropolitan Fire Brigade (or Country Fire Authority, as applicable) etc.), and possibly neighbours for comment.
 The Council is then responsible for three of the “approvals” you will need, namely: -

-The conditions in a typical Planning Permit for vacant land subdivision may include ensuring that the new allotments have suitable provisions for services such as drainage, water, sewer, electricity, gas, phone etc. This may involve paying for physical works such as re-locating existing services, increasing drainage capacity, adding pits or new transformers, creating new easements so one block can obtain services over a portion of land from an adjoining piece of land etc.
+The conditions in a typical Subdivision Planning Permit for a vacant land subdivision may include ensuring that the new allotments have suitable provisions for services such as drainage, water, sewer, electricity, gas, NBN etc. This may involve paying for physical works such as re-locating existing services, increasing drainage capacities, adding pits or new transformers, creating new easements so one block can obtain services over a portion of land from an adjoining piece of land etc.

-There will also be financial contributions, including the “Open Space Requirement”, up to 5% of the Site Value (as assessed on your Rates Notice), however, it can be up to 10%.
+There will also be financial contributions, including the “Open Space Requirement”, usually 5% of the Vacant Site Value (as assessed on your Rates Notice), however, it can be up to 10%.
 Boroondara & Stonnington (and most Councils) are usually 5%, however, Knox have recently charged 8.5%, Casey & Mornington Peninsula charge 0-10% (Depending on Zoning).
-For example if seeking to develop a property with a Council assessed Site Value of $500,000.00, the contribution will be up to $25,000.00, but may be negotiated down in some circumstances.
+For example if seeking to develop a property with a Council assessed Site Value of $1,000,000.00, at 5%the contribution will be up to $50,000.00, but may be negotiated down in some circumstances.
 This does not apply to 2 Lot subdivisions unless either or both Lots are capable of further subdivision.
 In larger subdivisions, an alternative to paying is to “donate:” 5% of the total site by Area as Land to the Council (must be useable land as a Public Park, Drainage Reserve, Public Walkways/Bike tracks, etc.).

 The Surveyor will then draw up the proposal plan and make the Application for Planning Permit for you.
 There is a Council Application fee and the surveyor will probably now send an interim account.

-When the Planning Permit is issued, the surveyor will advise you of the conditions and guide you through what you need to do to satisfy (or appeal) those conditions.
+When the Subdivision Planning Permit is issued, the surveyor will advise you of the conditions and guide you through what you need to do to satisfy (or appeal) those conditions.
 If the project involves complex or a large degree of capital works (e.g. laying new major underground drainage infrastructure), the surveyor may advise you to appoint a “project manager” – often a civil engineer, who will get quotes for, appoint and supervise the earthmoving, location and installation of the new services etc. The surveyor will also advise the “open space” contribution payable (allow about 5% but ican be more – see above!), collect & forward the fees.

-Lastly, the surveyor will prepare the final “fully certified” copy of the plan of subdivision and forward it to the Council for Council certification and when all conditions from the Planning Permit are satisfied, will obtain the Statement of Compliance from Council.
+Lastly, the surveyor will prepare the final “fully certified” copy of the plan of subdivision and upload it on SPEAR for Council certification and when all conditions from the Planning Permit are satisfied, will chase and obtain the Statement of Compliance from Council (also uploaded to SPEAR).

-You can expect the total account for the surveyor’s own fees to be a minimum of $2,500.00 and for small (say, 2 to 5 Lots) subdivisions rarely over $4,000.00, plus all the Council and authorities’ application fees.
-Large subdivisions and those involving complex Overlays, or other more complex Planning issues will cost considerably more to the Surveyor.
+You can expect the total account for the surveyor’s own fees to be a minimum of $3,500.00 and for small (say, 2 to 5 Lots) subdivisions rarely over $6,000.00, plus all the Council and authorities’ application fees.
+Large subdivisions involving major infrastructure conditions and those involving complex Overlays, or other more complex Planning issues will cost considerably more to the Surveyor.
 On top of a Base Fee of about $3,500, also allow +$350+GST per extra Lot.

 Apart from “monitoring and co-ordinating” the whole of the subdivision process, we also:-

-As a guide, our base fee for a Plan of Subdivision file is about 4 hours work, so about $900.00, and if you have a mortgage on the current title we charge an extra $220.00 for the consent and production of title attendances described above.
-Larger and/or more complex subdivisions (over 5 lots, “Section 32/32A Subdivisions”, “NICO” Subdivisions (see later), etc.) are costed individually on hourly rate, as at 1/7/2013, $220.00 per hour).
+As a guide, our base fee for a Plan of Subdivision file equates to about 4 hours work, so about $1,400.00, and if you have a mortgage on the current title we charge an extra $340.00 for each Mortgagee/Caveator consent and production of title attendances described above.
+Larger and/or more complex subdivisions (over 5 lots, “Section 32/32A Subdivisions”, “NICO” Subdivisions (see later), etc.) are costed individually on hourly rate, as at 1/7/2021, $340.00 per hour).
 All charges are ex GST.

-Please note that the above fees may not apply to/allow for “Partition Transfers” (where Joint Owners want 1 Lot in 1 name at the end, and the Other Lot in the other name), “Section 32 Plans”, and especially “Section 32A Plans” (being Re-Subdivisions/alterations to existing Owners Corporation Plans), “NICO” (Not In Common Ownership) Plans (usually where one neighbour is buying land from another), all of which have to be looked at separately, vary enormously in complexity and therefore can only be costed at the end of the file, at $220.00 per hour + GST.
-That said, for these types of files, they are typically about 9 hours work to get to Mortgagee stage, so $1,980.00 plus $330.00 per Mortgagee involved + GST.
+Please note that the above fees do not apply to/allow for “Partition Transfers” (where Joint Owners want 1 Lot in 1 name at the end, and the Other Lot in the other name), “Section 32 Plans”, and especially “Section 32A Plans” (being Re- Subdivisions/alterations to existing Owners Corporation Plans), “NICO” (Not In Common Ownership) Plans (usually where one neighbour is buying land from another), all of which have to be looked at separately, vary enormously in complexity and therefore can only be costed at the end of the file, at $340.00 per hour + GST.
+That said, for these types of files, they are typically about 9-10 hours work including getting the Mortgagees organised, so about $3,000 plus disbursements, GST & Government Fees.

 Hope this Helps!

 Should you require any further information please contact the specialists in subdivisions in Victoria, our Directors & Licensed Conveyancers, Paul Garson or Garvin Pereira on (03) 9813 8333, via email at email@example.com or via our contact form.